kartoza/miniSASS/docs/src/developer/observations.md

 - `create_site_or_observation`: variable containing true or false value on whether to create a new site and attach an observation to it or use an existing one.
 - `siteId`: interger value provided create_site_or_observation is false.
 - `image_0`: these can be added from _0 to _10 or more.
-This is for attaching site images which will be retrived from the request object.
+This is for attaching site images which will be retrieved from the request object.
 - `user_id`: variable containing user id if not authenticated.
 - `data`: object containing all the data below.
     - `snails`: true or false value if the user selected a snail.